agera-edc/DataSpaceConnector/blobspike/README.md

 ### Evaluate if an Azure Blob can be copied in place between different storage accounts within same Azure tenant/subscription

+Yes it is possible.

-### Evaluate Integration testing approach. (when actual storage instance is needed Azurite is preferred over cloud infra)
+### Evaluate Integration testing approach (when actual storage instance is needed Azurite is preferred over cloud infra)

 ### Evaluate observability of copy-in-place operations and make sure it is traceable